bdngo/not-monopoly-deal/README.md

 It's My Birthday | Forces all players to pay you 2M.
 Sly Deal | Allows you to take a property *not* part of a full set from another player.
 Forced Deal | Allows you to trade a property with another player.
+Deal Breaker | Allows you to steal a full set from another player.

 **Rules:**